sagemathinc/cowasm/README.md

 hello from Web Assembly: 4
 ```

-This isn't currently used here for building wapytho, but it's an extremely powerful tool.  \(For example, I used it with JSage to get the first build of the NTL library for Web Assembly...\)
+This isn't currently used here for building python-wasm, but it's an extremely powerful tool.  \(For example, I used it with JSage to cross compile the NTL library to Web Assembly...\)

 ### Run a script via python\-wasm from the CLI